sherwin-leung/antifragile/README.md

 </details>

 ### 🔮 Future Plans

+<details>

+<summary>Click to view planned updates</summary>

 Listed roughly in order of priority, but subject to change

-<details>

-<summary>Click to view list of view planned updates</summary>

 * Play a sound for start/finish of an exercise
 * Mute button